 Weber Premium 22 Jumbo Joe

-The Weber Premium 22 Jumbo Joe is a weird creation that Weber created to sell through Wal-Mart.
+The Weber Premium 22 Jumbo Joe is a weird grill that Weber created to sell through Wal-Mart.
 It has the same crappy ash catcher design as the Original 18 and Original 22 and is mounted on very short tripod legs.

 This grill makes absolutely no sense.
 Even if the ash system didn’t bother you why would you want to buy a grill where you had to constantly bend over to use it??